I’ve been wanting to buy from this brand for a hot minute.

 The bag states 100% Arabica, though I can’t find much else on either the packaging or the site.
-While BLK & Bold‘s other specialty coffees come from Ethiopia and Honduras, their decaf is simply left at ‘blend’.
+While BLK & Bold‘s other coffees come from Ethiopia and Honduras, their decaf is simply left at ‘blend’.
 A mix of both countries, perhaps?
+Who knows.

 BLK & Bold is an American coffee roaster and wholesaler.
 Not only can you order freshly roasted coffee from them directly, you can likely find their products at a number of grocery store outlets.

 Bearing the title of the very first black-owned and nationally distributed coffee brand, BLK & Bold has made a name for themselves with both their beans and behind-the-scenes.
 They’re a popular name that’s cropped up in Yahoo!
 Finance, Fortune and Afrotech, just to name a few.
 Alongside offering coffee subscriptions, they’ve expanded to become B-CORP certified.
 5% of all profits go to domestic at-risk youth: more specifically, funding workforce development programs and targeting youth homelessness.

 Good coffee for a good cause.
 I like it.
 If they could add a little more transparency into the where aspect of their decaf coffee, it’d be even better.

 Let it be known, here and now, that I love black and gold.